Site-directed mutagenesis: PCR site-directed mutagenesis

 Depiction of one common way to clone a site-directed mutagenesis library (i.e., using degenerate oligos).
-The gene of interest is PCRed with oligos that contain a region that is perfectly complementary to the template (blue), and one that differs from the template by one or more nucleotides (red).
+The gene of interest is amplified by PCR with oligos that contain a region that is perfectly complementary to the template (blue), and one that differs from the template by one or more nucleotides (red).
 Many such primers containing degeneracy in the non-complementary region are pooled into the same PCR, resulting in many different PCR products with different mutations in that region (individual mutants shown with different colors below).

-The limitation of restriction sites in cassette mutagenesis may be overcome using polymerase chain reaction with oligonucleotide "primers", such that a larger fragment may be generated, covering two convenient restriction sites.
-The exponential amplification in PCR produces a fragment containing the desired mutation in sufficient quantity to be separated from the original, unmutated plasmid by gel electrophoresis, which may then be inserted in the original context using standard recombinant molecular biology techniques.
+The limitation of restriction sites in cassette mutagenesis may be overcome by using the polymerase chain reaction with oligonucleotide "primers", such that a larger fragment is generated, covering two convenient restriction sites.
+The exponential amplification in PCR produces a fragment containing the desired mutation in sufficient quantities to be separated from the original, unmutated plasmid by gel electrophoresis, which may then be inserted into the original context using standard recombinant molecular biology techniques.
 There are many variations of the same technique.
 The simplest method places the mutation site toward one of the ends of the fragment whereby one of two oligonucleotides used for generating the fragment contains the mutation.
 This involves a single step of PCR, but still has the inherent problem of requiring a suitable restriction site near the mutation site unless a very long primer is used.
 Other variations, therefore, employ three or four oligonucleotides, two of which may be non-mutagenic oligonucleotides that cover two convenient restriction sites and generate a fragment that can be digested and ligated into a plasmid, whereas the mutagenic oligonucleotide may be complementary to a location within that fragment well away from any convenient restriction site.
 These methods require multiple steps of PCR so that the final fragment to be ligated can contain the desired mutation.
 The design process for generating a fragment with the desired mutation and relevant restriction sites can be cumbersome.
 Software tools like SDM-Assist can simplify the process.